 They are in constant communication and negotiation between the driver, broker, trucking company, shipper, receiver, and other parties involved in freight logistics.

-A work from home dispatcher may be miles away (or across the world), but he/she can manage a group of truck drivers via phone.
+A work-from-home dispatcher may be miles away or halfway around the world, but they can manage a group of truck drivers via phone.